 “I wouldn’t say I was an expert.”
 Marlowe appeared at my shoulder, rain dripping from his uncombed hair and eyes blank as they roved the scene.
 “One strives for perfection of understanding, of course.
 But I’m beginning to doubt whether that’s possible.”

 “This way,” I said quickly, leading Marlowe away.
 “Stand back, please.”
 The pathologist stood back from the body.
 Marlowe overlooked the scene, either oblivious or uncaring of the looks he was getting from the doctor.
-The dead man was sprawled face-down, his blood soaked into the expensive carpet underneath him.
+The dead man was sprawled face-down, his blood soaked into the expensive carpet in a large pool.
 His head was turned away at an awkward angle.
 I noticed again the strange way his arms were bent back on themselves.
 Marlowe’s eyes swept over everything, the nearby desks, the fire exit, even the pot plants, before coming to rest on the body.
 I could feel the people around me getting restless, fidgeting.
 Marlowe knelt, examining the body more closely.
 Morgan had come to join Evans and the pathologist to watch.
 They were all frowning at me or at Marlowe, who now appeared to be sniffing the man’s coat.

 “Some personal issues, apparently.
-He was in divorce proceedings with his second wife, a messy business by all accounts.”
+He was in divorce proceedings with his second wife.
+A messy business by all accounts.”

 “Jealous fella, got to be,” Morgan muttered.
 “He dipped his nib in one ink jar too many.”